shree-prada/Reddit-Sarcasm-Prediction/README.md

 To get started with the project, follow these steps:

 1. Clone the repository: git clone https://github.com/shree-prada/Reddit-Sarcasm-Prediction.git
-2. Install the required dependencies: pip install -r requirements.txt
+2. Install the required dependencies
 3. Explore the Jupyter notebook and follow the steps to train and evaluate the model.

 ## Model
-The machine learning model used for this project is a SVM.
+The machine learning model used for this project is a Custom LSTM.
 The model is trained on the training set and evaluated on the testing set.

 ## Results
-The model achieved an accuracy of 86.5% on the testing set.
+The model achieved an accuracy of 62% on the testing set.

 ## Contribution Guidelines
 We welcome contributions to the project.
 If you would like to contribute, please follow these steps: